rokane/gcp-certificate-notes/cloud-architect/013-deployment-options.md

 **Constraints?**

-* Limited / standard runtimes (Python, Go, Java, PHP, NodeJS)
+* Standard Option limited in runtimes (Python, Go, Java, PHP, NodeJS)
-* Flexible - no scale to zero, slower scaling up/down compared to standard
+* Flexible Option available - no scale to zero, slower scaling up/down compared to standard
 * Always paying for something even when no one is using it

 **What Google manages?**